Gardening

 This page is about our St Martin’s community gardening project.
 If you’d like to know more about it, get involved or suggest new gardening activity, please email us on stmartinscommunitygarden@gmail.com – and you can visit our instagram here.

-Community gardening activities bring huge benefits to St Martin’s residents:
+Community gardening brings huge benefits to St Martin’s residents:

-• they improve communal spaces and biodiversity on our estate
+• It improves communal spaces and biodiversity on our estate

-• they get people together, encourage friendships and build community
+• It gets people together, encourages friendships and builds community

-• they help residents to feel safer and enjoy the spaces they have helped to improve
+• It helps residents to feel safer and enjoy spaces they have helped to improve

 We have run a number of gardening projects within our community and with partner organisations.
 From the outset, this achieved great things.